Rajp2294/Weather_Wizard/README.md

     backgroiund.jpg = Background image used

-I have also added a screenshot pdf for reference
+I have also added a screenshot pdf for reference.